hugoduncan/lein-remote-swank/README.md

 -  :remote-user - remote user
 -  :private-key - private key file path to use
 -  :remote-path - remote path for the project
--  :remote-uberjar - if true, scp's the uberjar

 There is a 600sec timeout on the rsync transfer, which might require you to run it twice initially, depending on your connection speed.